BritishPandaChick/100-days-of-code/log.md

 **Thoughts** I wanted to get more practice working with JavaScript today so I looked at Codeplayer.com to see what JavaScript tutorials they had.
 This tutorial was great JavaScript practice.
 Originally my code wasn't working in the browser.
 I double checked some of my code and tried moving around some of the functions, but it didn't fix the problem.
 Instead it created more problems.
 I realized I spelled clearRect as clearReact, giving me the error with the snowflakes.
 Some of the tutorial code I was unfamiliar with so I had to do some research to see what specific parts of the code does.
 I must remember to be careful with the {} and the semi-colons when working with JavaScript since those contributed to many of the errors for this project.

 **Link(s) to work**: [Codeplayer.com Snow Effect](https://codepen.io/BritishPandaChick/full/xPVEoX/)

+### Day 80: November 4, 2017

+**Today's Progress** Made a To Do list using HTML & CSS from Codeplayer.com tutorials.

+**Thoughts** I wanted to try making a simple to do list and found a tutorial on codeplayer.com website.
+The challenge was getting the checkboxes to work.
+My original project was different from the demo project since my checkmarks were different from the ones in the sample.
+I double checked the CSS to see if I could find any errors.
+I found a few, but those didn't get the boxes for the checkmarks to disappear.
+I went back to check my HTML file and see if there was anything I could find.
+It turns out the error was in the HTML all along with one an s missing from one of the class names.

+**Link(s) to work**: [CSS To Do List](https://codepen.io/BritishPandaChick/full/jaqvjO/)